LAB02-Admin/HASS.Agent-Docs/docs/usage.md

 #### 3. Satellite Service

 From here, you can configure there service's inner workings (MQTT, commands, sensors ..).

-Use the `copy from hass.agent` button on the `MQTT` tab to easily copy your MQTT configuration (the service will use its own client ID).
-Remember to click `send and activate config` afterwards!
+Since 2022.13, the MQTT configuration you set in HASS.Agent will get applied to the service as well (minus the client ID).

 #### 4. Local Sensors

 Manage which sensors you want to publish to your Home Assistant instance.
 There are some ready-to-use sensors available, but you can also use your own WMI query.
 *This requires MQTT to be configured*.

 Most sensors are single value, but some are **multi-value sensors**.
 These sensors are configured as one entity, but will create multiple entities in Home Assistant.
-For instance, the `storage` multi-value sensor will create label, total size (MB), available space (MB), used space (MB) and file system entities for all present non-removable disks.
-When adding a new sensor, the columns will tell you their types.
+These sensors in turn can have *attributes* configured to provide even more information.

 **Note: WMI can be a pain, and also make sure you don't update your queries too often.
 Keep an eye on your CPU load.**